EnVision-Research/Lotus-2/README.md

 4. Be sure you have access to [`black-forest-labs/FLUX.1-dev`](https://huggingface.co/black-forest-labs/FLUX.1-dev).

-5. Login your huggingface account via:
+5. Login your huggingface account via (if you want to switch account, run `hf auth logout` at first):
 ```
 hf auth login
 ```